dylancreaven/projectGraphTheory/Overview.md

 ![postfix to postfix](/images/postfix_to_postfix.png)

-2. The compile function will take in the regular expression in **postfix notation** and will move through it character by character and will start creating the Non-Deterministic Finite Automaton (NFA) based on the characters it encounters throughout the expression
+2. The compile function will take in the regular expression in **postfix notation** and will move through its character by character and will start creating the Non-Deterministic Finite Automaton (NFA) based on the characters it encounters throughout the expression

 In this diagram there is an example regular expression: a.b|c* which means any string with: an 'a' followed by a 'b' OR a string with any number of c's e.g. "cccccc" will pass.
 The diagram shows an NFA in image form and how to navigate it.
-This means that we should, by following the chart, be able to say whether or not any string matches the nfa i.e. ends up in an accept state (any state with a double circle)
+This means that we should, by following the chart, be able to say whether any string matches the nfa i.e. ends up in an accept state (any state with a double circle)

 ![nfa diagram](/images/explanation_of_nfa.png)